 - You can use it straight for dish and laundry detergent (but it gets expensive that way which is why I came up with my recipe w/it as the main ingredient).

-- My sister said that she put some (undiluted) on a permanent marker stain that was on the carpet, left it over night, and the marker was gone in the morning.
+- My sister said that she put some (undiluted) on a permanent marker stain that was on the carpet, left it over night, scrubbed it a little the next morning and the marker was gone.

 *Never use it directly with vinegar as it reduces the effectiveness of Sal Suds (per Lisa Bronner's advice).

 *Always put the water in your spray bottle first and then the Sal Suds or it'll be a bubbly mess.